Dianomi 2 Year Fixed Term -

 Similarly, Leeds Building Society is offering a new deal with £1,000 cashback for Help to Buy homebuyers and remortgagers, though this deal is only available through mortgage brokers.

-Get an idea of how much you could borrow and what your repayments might be with our handy calculators.Buy-to-let stamp duty calculator How much can I borrow?
-Repayment Calculator
+Get an idea of how much you could borrow and what your repayments might be with our handy calculators.Use the stamp duty calculator How much can I borrow?
+Use the repayment calculator

 We’re part of Which?, the independent consumer champion, and we make sure your interests come first.
 All our advisers are completely impartial and CeMAP qualified - so you can count on their expert knowledge.
 Watch our short video to meet our team and find out how we can help you get the right deal for you.